weld/core/se/numberguess/readme.txt

 order to determine the appropriate messages to provide as the prompt for the user's next guess and the response to the previous guess.
 Some key points about this class:

-    The instance of Game for the application is injected here.
+    The instance of Game for the application is injected.

     The Game's state is interrogated to determine the appropriate challenge message.
     And again to determine whether to congratulate, console or encourage the user to continue.